jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 1) From the cloned textbook sample code under the directory `files` > `Chapter-05` > `sample-textfiles`, issue the command to display the content of the distro-list.txt to the screen
 1) Issue the command using a relative path to copy the file `distro-list.txt` to the `distros` directory you made under the `class-notes` folder
 1) Issue the command to show the listing of the `distros` directory and show that the file was copied
-1) In the clone class textbook directory, `Linux-text-book-part-1`, issue the command to delete the `Mobi` directory and its contents, under `output`
+1) In the cloned class textbook directory, `Linux-text-book-part-1`, issue the command to delete the `Mobi` directory and its contents, under `output`
 1) Issue the command make a cp of the entire directory `Linux-text-book-part-1` and all sub-directories to a directory named `textbook-copy` located in your **HOME** directory.
 1) Issue the command to delete the directory `Linux-text-book-part-1` and its sub-directories in one command (recursively).